 Our Diversity Policy sets out the key elements of what makes a diverse organisation, as well as the values and benefits that stem from incorporating diversity into business practices.
-The Board endorsed measurable diversity objectives in FY12, and our progress in achieving them is detailed below.
+The Board endorsed measurable diversity objectives in FY12 through to FY16.
+Our achievement against these objectives is detailed below.

-Objective 1:

-Increase the representation of women in management positions as follows:
+Objective 1: Increase the representation of women in management positions as follows:

-FY15 Target Actual Sept 15 Gap in # of female leaders compared to FY15 target FY16 Target # additional female leaders to achieve FY16 target
+FY15 Actual FY16 Target Actual Sept 16 Female leaders compared to FY16 target

-Senior Executives 15% 8% 1 15% 1
+Senior Executives 8% 15% 23% + 1

-Senior Managers 25% 22% 1 25% 1
+Senior Managers 22% 25% 17% - 2

-Middle Managers 12% 5% 3 15% 4
+Middle Managers 5% 15% 4% - 5

-Managers 13% 9% 7 15% 11
+Managers 9% 15% 11% - 5

-The talent pipeline for manager level positions is strong, with women representing 31% of supervisor cohort; this outperforms the internal target of 24%.
+The talent pipeline for manager level positions is strong, with women representing 26% of team leader cohort; remaining above the internal target of 25%.